CdSecure/configure-ad/README.md

 <img width="396" alt="Screenshot 2024-11-12 at 12 22 13 PM" src="https://github.com/user-attachments/assets/eb109ec5-4b47-4d9f-8c37-28c6d1213f03">

-Configuring the Client VM to Use the Domain Controller's Private IP Address as Its DNS Server
+<b>Configuring the Client VM to Use the Domain Controller's Private IP Address as Its DNS Server</b>

-We will now configure the client VM (the second VM) to use the domain controller's (DC-1's) private IP address as its DNS server.
+6) We will now configure the client VM (the second VM) to use the domain controller's (DC-1's) private IP address as its DNS server.
 This is essential for the client VM to locate and join the domain controlled by DC-1.

-Steps:

 1. Retrieve the Domain Controller's Private IP Address: